yeags/hall_probe/readme.md

 ### **Graphical Interface**

-The graphical interface was built with pythons included library, tkinter.
+The graphical interface was built with python's included library, tkinter.
 The main purpose of the GUI is to simplify the magnet measurement process.
 The interface is broken down into the following sections:

 * Magnet Information
   * Enter in part and serial number information as well as any relevant notes that pertain to the part in question.